 By Chris Hastings

 The Florida Champion Tree Program is run by the Florida Forest Service.
 According to Will Liner, Urban Forestry Program Manager with the Florida Forest Service, “The Florida Champion Trees program is open to all tree species that grow in our state except those listed as invasive exotics by the Florida Pest Plant Council.
-The Sugarberry (Celtis laevigata) in Old Town is the second largest tree of its species in the Florida Champion Tree register, earning it the title of Florida Challenger in our program.
+The Sugarberry (Celtis laevigata) in Old Town is the largest tree of its species active in the Florida Champion Tree register, earning it the title of Florida Champion in our program.
 If you would like to learn more about Florida Champion Trees or nominate a tree of your own, please visit our website at www.FDACS.gov.”

-There are important ecological reasons for the Champion Tree search, but sometimes it is just pure fun.
-In fact, Amelia Island is home to two other Florida Champion Trees: the Tough Bumelia (Sideroxylon tenax) and the Loblolly Pine (Pinus taeda).
+Amelia Island is home to two other Florida Champion Trees: the Tough Bumelia (Sideroxylon tenax) and the Loblolly Pine (Pinus taeda).
 Given the historic nature of the island, there could be other large specimens waiting to be discovered.